-We love the whole process of cultivating marijuana, and we feel like it’s something that all marijuana enthusiasts should know.
+We love the whole process of cultivating marijuana, and we feel like it’s something that all marijuana enthusiasts should know about, even if they aren’t doing it themselves.
 However, there is just so much to it, and a lot of folks who want to grow and smoke their own medicine gardens are overwhelmed by the sheer amount of information out there on the subject.
 Our hope is to provide everyone with a short, sweet and to the point look into the fundamental basics of growing marijuana, whether it’s from seeds or clones in hopes that it becomes as much a passion for you as it is for us.

-We’ll start with the pros and cons of using seeds.
+We’ll start with the pros and cons of using seeds when cultivating marijuana.
 In the future, you can check out our guide on the basic concepts of growing marijuana outdoors or indoors, so check back often!
 It’s important to decide which stage you’ll start with before you can learn more about the process itself.

 Our goal is to be short and sweet, so check it out!: